 The day before surgery, the hospital will call and advise you when you need to arrive at the hospital and the pre-surgical requirements, such as when to begin fasting prior to your surgery.
 Upon arrival at the allocated hospital, you will be required to check in with the reception staff.
 You will then be seen by a hospital staff member who will direct you to the pre-surgical waiting area, where you are officially “checked in” for your surgery.
 At this point you will be made comfortable while you wait to be taken into the operating room.
 We do our best to ensure that you are advised to come to the hospital as close to the scheduled surgery time; however, sometimes you may have to wait a little longer than planned before we can start your surgery.

-The anaesthetist will also talk to you about the anaesthetic and the medications they’ll be giving you after surgery to keep you as comfortable as possible.
+The Anaesthetist will also talk to you about the anaesthetic and the medications they’ll be giving you after surgery to keep you as comfortable as possible.

 Depending on the size and shape of your breasts, the amount of skin and tissue to be removed, quality of skin and positioning of the nipples, Dr Eddy Dona will recommend one of these methods.